Obtaining a Court Order

 How to word expenses for a child

-If the maintenance order or agreement is to include special or extraordinary expenses for a child, the expense amount needs to be separate from the child support amount and should clearly state the:
+If the support order or agreement is to include special or extraordinary expenses for a child, the expense amount needs to be separate from the child support amount and should clearly state the:

 • type of expense